-DataSHIELD is an infrastructure and series of R packages that enables the remote and non-disclosive analysis of sensitive research data.
+DataSHIELD is an infrastructure and series of R packages and tools that enables the remote and active disclosive protected analysis of sensitive research data.

 R packages that enables the remote and non-disclosive analysis of sensitive research data. dsBase and dsBaseClient provide the non-domain specific data shaping, analysis and presentation methods.
 The dsBase being deployed to the server and dsBaseClient being deployed to the R environment used by the analyst/researcher and provide the method used by the initiate operations of the server.

 Omics analysis.
 Currently the methods being supported are:

 This package is mostly a wrapper of the rexposome package, which is an R package for exposome characterization and exposome-outcome test association.

 This package contains a set of functions to automate processes in DataSHIELD to make data manipulation and analysis easier.

 This is a standalone package for survival analysis in DataSHIELD.
 These are client side functions for building survival models and Cox models.

 dsSwissKnife is a software package which builds upon (and extends) DataSHIELD to allow non-disclosive remote federated analysis on sensitive data.

 Non-disclosive Machine learning functions.
 Currently the methods being supported are:

 dsGeo contains basic functions for defining geometries in space, create buffers around geometries and determine overlaps between geometries